-Session 1 (7/6) Session 2 (7/13) Session 3 (7/20) Session 4 (7/27) Intro to R and datatypes Accessing and working with dataframes Cleaning and organizing data Data visualization
+Session 1 (7/6) Session 2 (7/13) Session 3 (7/20) Session 4 (7/27) Intro to R and types of data Accessing and working with dataframes Cleaning and organizing data Data visualization (graphing!)

-- We will be working with the same dataset throughout to get a feel for the process of exploring data and getting it ready for analysis. - Sessions build on each other so make sure to catch up if you have to miss a session. - Join Piazza to participate in discussion and ask questions in between sessions
+- We will be working with the same dataset throughout to get a feel for the process of exploring data and getting it ready for analysis. - Sessions build on each other so make sure to catch up if you have to miss a session.